 Our teaching is informed by the latest research, meaning you can focus on the latest ideas and models.
 You'll make use of our Virtual Learning Environment (VLE), and a range of teaching methods including:

 Your regular one-to-one tutorials will make use of screen sharing and handwriting facilities to allow communication in the symbolic language of mathematics.
 Interactive presentations are used to describe new concepts you will have to learn and problems classes put them into practice.
-As well as supporting your learning online, the VLE gives you access to the wider community of staff and students in the Department of Mathematics and you'll be able to discuss modules and assignments with your peers through discussion forums.
+As well as supporting your learning online, the VLE gives you access to the wider community of staff and students in the Department of Mathematics and you'll be able to discuss modules with your peers through discussion forums.

-While you're working on your project and your dissertation you'll have regular online meetings with your academic supervisor who will offer advice and support.
+While you're working on your dissertation you'll have regular online meetings with your academic supervisor who will offer advice and support.
 We always aim to give you a supervisor with specialist knowledge of the area you're investigating.

 No presence on campus is required, but access to suitable hardware, software and a good internet connection are necessary: